MeguRobot/telegram-bot-api-docker/README.md

 # telegram-bot-api-docker

-This repository provides a Docker image for running a Telegram bot API on latest Alpine Linux 3.18.
+This repository provides a Docker image for running a Telegram bot API on latest Alpine Linux.

 ## Setup